deeplook/ipyrest/README.md

 Testing
 -------

 Just make sure you have `pytest` installed and run `PYTHONPATH=. pytest -s -v tests` in the root directory.
-Some tests will be skipped if you have not started a local webserver before with  `python tests/api_server.py` which implements a set of sample API endpoints for local testing.
+Some tests will automatically start a local webserver in `tests/api_server.py` which implements a set of sample API endpoints for local testing.

 Some tests need keys/tokens defined as environment variables for the respective APIs being tested.
+If not present these tests will be skipped.

 Documentation
 -------------